 By the start of the summer term of Year 9, teachers will effectively start to teach GCSE courses although students will not make a final option until the second half term.
 We use the AQA / Edexcel courses for all languages in the department.

-In Years 10 and 11, all students study their GCSEs in French, German, or Arabic with speaking and written elements examined throughout both Years.
+In Years 10 and 11, all students study their GCSEs in French, German, or Spanish with speaking and written elements examined throughout both Years.
 Testing will take place at appropriate times during the Academic Year according to student performance.
 After school revision sessions take place on a weekly basis with an emphasis on exam skills and vocabulary.

 Our languages offer necessarily reflects the diversity of our student population.

 At BMA, we believe that it is essential to recognize the importance of the languages spoken by our students at home.
 Celebrating and promoting these diverse languages gives our students confidence and raises their self-esteem.
 It is also a central tenet of our contribution to community cohesion.
 Where possible, we support our students to achieve their potential in their home language by providing support and accreditation.
-In the past year we were able to accredit 13 languages: French, German, Spanish, Polish, Arabic, Russian, Turkish, Urdu, Hindi, Mandarin, Bengali, Portuguese, Panjabi, and Cantonese.
+In past years we were able to accredit 13 languages: French, German, Spanish, Polish, Arabic, Russian, Turkish, Urdu, Hindi, Mandarin, Bengali, Portuguese, Panjabi, and Cantonese.